-Alliance has a particular interest in Collaborative Practice, an approach to family law which aims to achieve outcomes based on the ‘interests’ of all parties, as opposed to a traditional ‘positional’ based approach.
+We have a particular interest in Collaborative Practice.
+This is an approach to family law that aims to resolve family law issues based on the ‘interests’ of all parties, as opposed to a traditional ‘positional’ based approach.

 Collaborative Practice is a voluntary dispute resolution process in which parties settle without resort to litigation.

 1. The parties sign a collaborative participation agreement describing the nature and scope of the matter;

 2. The parties voluntarily disclose all information which is relevant and material to the matter that must be decided;

 3. The parties agree to use good faith efforts in their negotiations to reach a mutually acceptable settlement;